CloudLabsAI-Azure/CAF-Secure-Methodology/04-protecting-infrastructure-with-azure-ddos-protection-plans.md

 ## **Task 1: Configure Azure DDoS Network Protection**

-In this task, we are creating a DDoS protection plan to protecting the virtual network.
+In this task, you will create a DDoS protection plan to protect the virtual network.

 1. In the Azure portal, search **DDoS protection plans (1)** and then select **DDoS protection plans (2)**.